chriskrycho/v5.chriskrycho.com/site/essays/Feeds are Not Fit for Gardening.md

 </div>

-Here’s what I mean by that: <abbr title="really simple syndication">RSS</abbr>, Atom, and [<abbr title="JavaScript Object notation">JSON</abbr> Feed][json-feed] all notionally include the idea of being able to mark items as having been updated, but in practice that ability is little-used and therefore largely irrelevant.
+Here’s what I mean by that: <abbr title="really simple syndication">RSS</abbr>, Atom, and [<abbr title="JavaScript Object notation">JSON</abbr> Feed][json-feed] all notionally include the idea of being able to mark items as having been updated, but in practice that ability is little-used, deeply hobbled, and therefore largely irrelevant.
 That in turn means that the existing feed specifications serve reasonably well to publish *new items* but very poorly to notify subscribers about changes to *existing items*.
 They are therefore very poorly suited for “gardens” in the sense described by Appleton, Caufield, and others.

 [op]: https://obsidian.md/publish
 [garden]: https://maggieappleton.com/garden-history